Sunday, April 24, 2011

 “When Doves Cry” begins side two with a screeching guitar solo.
-It was the first single from the album and the first number 1 hit for Prince in the US.
+It was the first single from the album and the first number 1 hit for Prince in the US (on the Hot 100, the R&B and the Dance charts).
+The single also hit number 19 in Austria, number 18 in Sweden, number 17 in Switzerland, number 16 in Germany, number 10 in Norway, number 6 in the Netherlands, number 4 in the UK, number 2 in Ireland, and number 1 in Canada and Australia.
 It was actually the last song he wrote for the film and album.
 He did something different with this song; he stripped out the entire bass line from the track which was an uncommon thing to do for a dance-track.
 What he achieved was a very unique sounding record.

-“I Would Die 4 U” was the fourth single from the album, which made it all the way into the top 10 on the Billboard charts.
+“I Would Die 4 U” was the fourth single from the album.
+It went to number 96 in Australia, number 28 in the UK, number 50 on the US Billboard Dance chart, number 12 in Canada, number 11 on the US Billboard R&B chart, number 8 on the US Billboard Hot 100, and number 7 in the Netherlands.
 This one combined with the next track “Baby I’m a Star” make for a powerful one-two dance floor punch.
 I always think of these two together since one flows into the other so smoothly on the album.
 I rate the combo a four-star in my music library.

 “Purple Rain” was the third single from the album, and it charted all the way to number 2 on the Billboard charts (it was blocked from the number 1 by “Wake Me Up Before You Go-Go” by Wham!).
+It also reached number 41 in Australia, number 16 in New Zealand, number 8 in Ireland and the UK, number 5 in Germany, Norway, Sweden and Switzerland, number 4 in Austria and on the US Billboard R&B chart, number 3 in Canada, and number 1 in the Netherlands.
 This nearly nine minute masterpiece combines so many styles- rock, pop, gospel and orchestral music - into a seamless package.
 It was recorded live for the album at a benefit concert that also was the first live debut of Wendy Melvoin as a member of the Revolution.
 It is one of those songs that you just have to experience in a darkened room with your headphones on - where you can let the music wash over you and you can feel the emotional energy it puts out.

 There are also four B-side tracks that were released with the main singles from the record.
 Usually when the hits are so big, the flip sides of those singles tend to be forgettable.
 But not in this case.
 These four songs are all solid tunes and big fan favorites.